-- You will find a current list of emergency overnight shelters and accommodation as well as local food banks here. (only in German).
-You can find the App to help homeless people here. (only in German)
+- You will find a current list of emergency overnight shelters and accommodation (only in German) as well as local food banks here. (only in German).
+You can find the App to help homeless people (only in German) here.

 - The Berlin Homeless Assistance (Berliner Obdachlosenhilfe) provides people in need and the homeless with warm meals, hot tea or coffee, warm clothing and sleeping bags.

-- Offers for young people KUB is a Contact and Counselling Centre for young people (13-20 years old) who mainly live in the streets.
-They provide counselling, medical assistance/care, veterinary services and emergency accommodation in “Sleep In” (from 10PM – 10AM). (only in German)
+- Offers for young people KUB is a Contact and Counselling Centre for young people (only in German) who mainly live in the streets (13-20 years old).
+They provide counselling, medical assistance/care, veterinary services and emergency accommodation in “Sleep In” (from 10PM – 10AM).